Richard Wright (musician): Career

-1960s—1970s: Success with Pink Floyd
+1960s–1970s: Pink Floyd

 Through a friend, Wright arranged Pink Floyd's first recording session in a West Hampstead studio, just before Christmas 1964.
 The guitarist Bob Klose and the guitarist and singer Syd Barrett joined the band, which became Pink Floyd.
 Wright's first solo song, "You're the Reason Why", appeared in 1964 on Decca as the B-side of a single by Adam, Mike and Tim.

 Pink Floyd stabilised with Barrett, Waters, Mason and Wright by mid-1965, and after frequent gigging that year became regulars on the underground circuit in London.
 While Barrett was the dominant member, writing and singing most of the songs, Wright had an important supporting role, playing keyboards, singing harmony and contributing arrangements.
 He also occasionally wrote and sang lead on songs.
 As the most qualified musician technically, Wright was also responsible for tuning Barrett's guitars and Waters' bass during concerts.
 Later on, he used a Strobotuner to tune guitars silently during gigs.
 Before Pink Floyd acquired a full-time road crew, Wright acted as the primary roadie, unloading the gear and packing it up at each gig.

-Pink Floyd released their deubt album, The Piper at the Gates of Dawn in 1967.
-While not credited for vocals, Wright sang lead on the Barrett-written songs "Astronomy Domine" and "Matilda Mother".
+Pink Floyd released their debut album, The Piper at the Gates of Dawn in 1967.
+Though not credited, Wright sang lead on the Barrett-written songs "Astronomy Domine" and "Matilda Mother".
 Examples of his early compositions include "Remember a Day", "See-Saw", "Paint Box" and "It Would Be So Nice".

 Wright was close friends with Barrett, and at one point the pair shared a flat in Richmond, London.
 After Barrett was forced out of Pink Floyd in 1968 following mental health problems, Wright considered leaving and forming a group with him, but realised it would not have been practical.
 Wright played on Barrett's second solo album, Barrett (1970), and helped with its production.
 He recalled working on the album as a way of helping Barrett in any way possible.
 He guested at a concert by Sutherland Brothers & Quiver in 1974 at Newcastle Polytechnic.

-Following Barrett's replacement by David Gilmour, Wright took over songwriting with Waters, but gradually became less involved as a songwriter.
+Following Barrett's replacement by David Gilmour, Wright took over some songwriting, but gradually became less involved.
 His keyboard playing remained an integral part of the band's live set, particularly on "Interstellar Overdrive", "Set the Controls for the Heart of the Sun" and "Careful with That Axe, Eugene".
 He contributed themes for Pink Floyd's film scores for More, Zabriskie Point and Obscured by Clouds.
 He made significant arranging contributions to longer compositions such as "Atom Heart Mother", "Echoes" (on which he sang lead vocals with Gilmour) and "Shine On You Crazy Diamond".
-On 1973's The Dark Side of the Moon he composed the music for "The Great Gig in the Sky" and "Us and Them".
-He also contributed to the composition of tracks such as "Time", for which he sang lead, and "Breathe".
+On 1973's The Dark Side of the Moon, he composed the music for "The Great Gig in the Sky" and "Us and Them".
+He also contributed to the composition of tracks such as "Time", for which he sang lead in the bridge sections, "Breathe", and "Any Colour You Like".